Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

-We observe that at sufficiently low polymer concentrations, typically $c<0.8$ wt \% for $M=1.27$ MDa, $\eta_{\text{sp}}$ increases linearly proportional to $c$.
+We observe that at sufficiently low polymer concentrations, typically $c<0.8$ wt \% for $M=1.27\times10^6$, $\eta_{\text{sp}}$ increases linearly proportional to $c$.
 This suggests that at low polymer concentrations, changes to the solution viscosity due to the presence of the polymer can be expressed as a first-order expansion in the polymer concentration~\cite{liu2009concentration}, i.e., $\eta/\eta_\text{s}\approx 1+Ac+\cdots$, where $A$ is a proportionality constant.
 In this state, the polymer solution is considered `dilute' and the polymer molecules are assumed to not interact with each other.
 However, as $c$ approaches the critical overlap concentration $c^*$, which signifies the transition from the dilute regime to the semi-dilute unentangled regime, $\eta_{\text{sp}}$ starts to increase nonlinearly with increasing polymer concentration~\cite{del2017relaxation}.
+In this regime, the specific viscosity is expected to scale with concentration as $\eta_\text{sp}=\left(c/c^*\right)^{1/(3\nu-1)}$, which gives $\eta_\text{sp}\propto c^2$ for $\nu=1/2$.
+Although we were unable to prepare solutions with $c>2$ wt\% for $M=1.27\times10^6$ and $c>4$ wt\% for $M=1.27\times10^6$, a few data points above $c=c^*$ suggest that our solutions show an effective $\nu$ that is close to $1/2$.
+We provide an in-depth discussion regarding $\nu$ in \S\ref{sec:Zimm rheology}.
 For $c>c^*$, shear-thinning effects are non-negligible, and the polymer solution is therefore no longer considered a Boger fluid, as shown in Fig.~\ref{fig:lineariy plot}(d).
 Note that $c^*$ can vary depending on the polymer molecular weight as well as the solvent viscosity.
-For the measurements shown in Fig.~\ref{fig:lineariy plot}(d), we used $\eta_s\approx 10$ Pa$\cdot$s.
+For the measurements shown in Fig.~\ref{fig:lineariy plot}(d), we used $\eta_s\approx 10.3$ Pa$\cdot$s.
 All viscoelastic fluids presented and discussed in the following sections are considered dilute.